samayasri27/24-hack-the-web-hackathon/README.md

+# 24-HACK THE WEB HACKATHON
-# KK Computers - Digital Youth Connect
+## KK Computers - Digital Youth Connect

 A comprehensive web platform for KK Computers, designed to empower youth with digital skills through IT training, certifications, and educational programs.